OpenEvalProject/evals/manuscripts/elife-61077/v2/manuscript.md

 **Figure 5.:** (A,C) Choice probability as a function of the difference in reward outcomes between two cue or two outcome items in Experiment 2.
 Participants were more likely to choose cue and outcome items that had been associated with higher reward outcomes in both the instructed (A) and incidental memory (C) versions of the task.
 (B,D) Choice probability as a function of the difference in value between two cue or two outcome items.
 Participants were more likely to choose cue and outcome items that they had associated with a more valuable scene category (relative to the other scene category) at the time of encoding in both the instructed (B) and incidental memory (D) versions of the task.
 Size of circles reflects the size of that sample.
 Choice was fit using a logistic function, and shaded regions reflect 95% confidence intervals.

-## Signed RPEs at outcome biased choice
+#### Signed RPEs at outcome biased choice

 The above results confirmed that participants associated both the cue and outcome event with their value of that category, as well as with the specific reward outcome on that trial, even when they were not instructed to do so.
 We also asked participants to choose between cue and outcome items from the same trial – two items that had the same associated value and reward outcome.
 In all experiments, we found that participants were more likely to prefer the outcome event the more positive the outcome RPE, and to prefer the cue event the more negative the outcome RPE (mixed-effects logistic regression, choice for outcome event as a function of signed outcome RPE, Experiment 1: β = 0.27, z = 3.27, p=0.001, Figure 6A; Experiment 2 - instructed memory: β = 0.23, z = 5.70, p<0.001, Figure 6B; Experiment 2 - incidental memory: β = 0.16, z = 4.30, p<0.001, Figure 6C).
 Moreover, each one of these effects held when controlling for the magnitude of the outcome RPE, that is the unsigned outcome RPE (which boosted memory for outcome images, see ‘Unsigned but not signed reward prediction errors at outcome enhanced memory’, above), thus suggesting this preference may not be driven by better memory for large RPE events.
 Therefore, although signed outcome RPEs did not modulate memory, they did predict subsequent choice, pointing to a hedonic component of the signed RPE in shaping preference.

 ![Figure 6.](https://cdn.elifesciences.org/articles/61077/elife-61077-fig6-v2.jpg)

-**Figure 6.:** A), the instructed memory version of Experiment 2 (B), and the incidental memory version of Experiment 2 (C).As these items were associated with the same reward outcome and value, we would not expect preference for either item.
+**Figure 6.:** As these items were associated with the same reward outcome and value, we would not expect preference for either item.
 In all cases, participants preferred the outcome item on trials with a more positive outcome RPE and the cue item on trials with a more negative outcome RPE.
 Size of circles reflects the size of that sample.
 Choice was fit using a logistic function, and shaded regions reflect 95% confidence intervals.

 ## Discussion